Victoria Schultz: Career

 During the 1970s, Schultz was a correspondent for the Finnish radio and television in the United States and Latin America.
 It was during this time that she covered the Nicaraguan Revolution and made the film, Women In Arms, which showed women's powerful and important roles in this uprising.

-The general strike in Nicaragua occurred in June 1979 and one month later, war broke out and the overthrow of the Somoza family dictatorshipoccurred.
+The general strike in Nicaragua occurred in June 1979 and one month later, war broke out and the overthrow of the Somoza family dictatorship occurred.

 She covered the Nicaraguan revolution as a reporter for WBAI radio and the Finnish Broadcasting Company.
 She also served as a photographer.
-Women in Arms portrays the brave role of the Sandinista women in the revolution.
-It won awards in many countries and was shown extensively in the United States on college campuses, at the Nicaraguan Film Industry, and at art theatres including the in New York City at Bleecker Street Cinema, and the Museum of Modern Art.
+Women in Arms portrays the brave roles of the Sandinista women in the revolution.
+It won awards in many countries and was shown extensively in the United States on college campuses, by the Nicaraguan Film Industry, and at art theatres including the in New York City at Bleecker Street Cinema, and the Museum of Modern Art.
 It is still being shown and also used as a visual reference to the days of the Nicaraguan revolution.

 In the late 1980s, Schultz was employed by the United Nations as a film producer and director.
 Her role was to cover trouble spots around the world where the UN had missions.
 She specialized in disarmament issues and was sent to Iraq to search for weapons of mass destruction.
 Her documentaries on these issues were shown worldwide.
 She was also a reporter for CNN and a senior TV-producer with the UN mission in Kosovo.
-In the 2000s that she devoted herself to photography.
-Selections of her photographs are included in the National Library of France, La biblioteque national de France.
+It was in the 2000s that she devoted herself to photography.
+Selections of her photographs are included in the National Library of France, Bibliothèque nationale de France.

-Now she focuses on making independent short films, memoirs.
-She combines still photos from her archives, film from her documentaries as well as newly shot footage in these films.
+Now she focuses on making independent short films and memoirs.
+She combines still photos from her archives, film from her documentaries, as well as newly shot footage in these films.
 She divides her time between New York, Paris and Helsinki.

 Schultz's early work includes many reports and films on social issues.
 Schultz made award-winning documentaries that were shown worldwide.
 She produced award-winning reports on post war Kosovo in the Balkans in 1999 for CNN World Report.
-Among the documentaries she produced at the United Nations are two films on the search for weapons of mass destruction in Iraq, Hide in Seek in Iraq and Secrets in the Sand.
+Among the documentaries she produced at the United Nations are two films on the search for weapons of mass destruction in Iraq, Hide and Seek in Iraq and Secrets in the Sand.
+These were broadcast all the around world.

-These were broadcast all around world.
 She also made an independent documentary called Covering Chiapas.
 This film was on the Zapatista Movement, where the Zapatistas took over territory in Chiapas, Mexico and marched into the Cathedral in San Cristóbal de las Casas.
-The film covers and details of this noted event.
+The film covers the details of this noted event.

 Starting in the early 2000s up until now, Schultz focused on her passion for still photography.
 She uses her life experiences as an inspiration and creates stories using still photos.
 She not only takes pictures of others but frequently includes herself in her photos.